-In this mode the WFC CCD accumulates signal during the exposure in response to photons.
+In this mode, the WFC CCD accumulates signal during the exposure in response to photons.
 The charge is read out at the end of the exposure and translated by the A-to-D converter into a 16 bit data number (DN), ranging from 0 to 65,535.
 The number of electrons per DN can be specified by the user as the GAIN value.
-The full well of the WFC CCD is about 85,000 electrons and consequently, all GAIN values larger than 1 will allow the observer to count up to the full well capacity.
-For GAIN=1 only 75% of full well capacity is reached when the DN value saturates at 65,535.
-The readout noise of the WFC CCD is about 4 electrons rms and thus it is critically sampled even at GAIN=2.
+The full well of the WFC CCD is about 77,400 electrons and consequently, all GAIN values larger than 1 will allow the observer to count up to the full well capacity (ACS ISR 2020-02).
+For GAIN=1, only 75% of full well capacity is reached when the DN value saturates at 65,535.
+The readout noise of the WFC CCD is about 4 electrons RMS and thus is critically sampled at GAIN=2.
 WFC can make use of a user-transparent, lossless, on-board compression algorithm, the benefits of which will be discussed in the context of parallel observations.
 The algorithm is more effective with higher GAIN values (i.e., when the noise is undersampled).
 Note that only GAIN=2 is supported by STScI.

-Several supported apertures (see Table 7.6) are accessible to WFC users.
+Several supported apertures (see Table 7.7) are accessible to WFC users.
 WFC1-FIX and WFC2-FIX select the geometric centers of the two WFC camera chips.
-WFCENTER corresponds to the geometric center of the combined WFC field, and will be useful for facilitating mosaics and obtaining observations at multiple orientations.
+WFCENTER corresponds to the geometric center of the combined WFC field, and is useful for facilitating mosaics and obtaining observations at multiple orientations.
 Due to maximal CTE loss, WFCENTER is not recommended for a single compact target.
-WFC, WFC1, and WFC2 are located near the field of view center and the centers of chips 1 and 2, respectively (see Figure 7.3), Their locations were chosen to be free of detector blemishes and hot pixels, and they are the preferred apertures for typical observations.
+WFC1, and WFC2 are located near the field of view center and the centers of chips 1 and 2, respectively (see Figure 7.3).
+Their locations were chosen to be free of detector blemishes and hot pixels, and they are the preferred apertures for typical observations.
 See Section 7.7 for more details about ACS apertures, including subarray apertures.

-Usually each CCD is read from two amplifiers to minimize charge transfer efficiency (CTE) problems and readout time.
-As a result, the two 2K by 2K portions in a single chip will have slightly different readout noise.
-The WFC chips have both physical and virtual overscans that can be used to estimate the bias level and the readout noise on each single image.

-The present flight software does not allow reading an ACS frame directly into the HST on-board recorder.
+Usually each CCD is read from two amplifiers to minimize charge transfer efficiency (CTE) losses and readout time.
+As a result, the two 2K by 2K halves of a single chip will have slightly different readout noise.
+The WFC chips have both a physical prescan and a virtual overscan that can be used to estimate the bias level and the readout noise on each single image.
+The present flight software does not allow reading an ACS frame directly into the HST onboard recorder.
 Images must first be stored in the internal buffer.
 When more than one WFC full-frame image is obtained during an orbit, a buffer dump must occur during the visibility period so as to create space in the buffer for a new WFC image.

-If each WFC exposure is longer than approximately 337 seconds, buffer dumps can occur during the integration of the following image with no impact on observing efficiency.
+Λ If each WFC full-frame exposure is longer than approximately 337 seconds, buffer dumps can occur during the integration of the following image with no impact on observing efficiency.

-Conversely, short, full-frame, integrations with the WFC during the same orbit will cause buffer dumps to be interleaved with observations and will negatively affect the observing efficiency.
+Conversely, short full-frame integrations with the WFC during the same orbit will cause buffer dumps to be interleaved with observations and will negatively affect the observing efficiency.
 See Chapter 8 for more details about ACS overheads.